1. September 2014 - 26. September 2014

-Many readers who have read all the way up to here may notice that the entire saga surrounding the Jerusalem Friedensmal with the Stone of Encounter, the Garden of Freedom and the fence, the drainage measures and the conflict with the authority and the environment and the solution with "angel’s wings" is a parable, written by life itself.
+Many readers who have read all the way up to here may notice that the entire saga surrounding the Jerusalem Friedensmal with the Stone of Encounter, a Garden of Freedom as its frame and the fence of the neighbour, the drainage measures and the conflict with the authority and the environment and the solution with "angel’s wings" is a parable, written by life itself.

 Return to overview: Construction work

 Navigation: round menu icon.